tpennock/divvy-tracker-app/README.md

 ## Feature Wish List

+- `.csv` batch upload support
+- graphs pulling from data
-- Implement `react-redux` and all of that good central state management ()
+- Implement `react-redux` and all of its central state management goodness
-- Unit tests
+- Unit tests (addNewTransaction, batchUpload, romanNumerals etc.)
 - `/users` page with real data
 - More documentation